-- C. The Board hereby approves the requested variance, as noted and imposes the following condition based on its authority in Section 118-354 of the Miami Beach City Code: - 1.
-Substantial modifications to the plans submitted and approved as part of the application, as determined by the Planning Director or designee, may require the applicant to return to the Board for approval of the modified plans, even if the modifications do not affect variances approved by the Board. - 2.
+- C. The Board hereby approves the requested variance, as noted and imposes the following condition based on its authority in Section 118-354 of the Miami Beach City Code: - Parking spaces labeled 1 and 2 shall be eliminated, in order to expand the area of the outdoor conference room, and the electric vehicle charging located at the northwest corner of the site shall be relocated in order expand an outdoor use wrapping the corner of Drexel Avenue and 13th Street, in a manner to be reviewed and approved by staff. - 2.
+Substantial modifications to the plans submitted and approved as part of the application, as determined by the Planning Director or designee, may require the applicant to return to the Board for approval of the modified plans, even if the modifications do not affect variances approved by the Board. - 3.
 The project as submitted, does not comply with the requirements of section 142-309.
 Washington Avenue development regulations and area requirements.
-An application for building permit for the project approved herein, shall not be accepted until either this section of the City Code is amended to be consistent with the submitted project, or the project is revised to comply with the requirements of section 142-309. - 3.
-Revised floor area ratio (FAR) drawings shall be submitted for the review and approval of staff at the time of the building permit. - 4.
+An application for building permit for the project approved herein, shall not be accepted until either this section of the City Code is amended to be consistent with the submitted project, or the project is revised to comply with the requirements of section 142-309. - 4.
+Revised floor area ratio (FAR) drawings shall be submitted for the review and approval of staff at the time of the building permit. - 5.
 The outdoor bar counter shall not be visible from any point along a right of way.